The Gauntlet (film)

 The Gauntlet is a 1977 American action thriller film directed by Clint Eastwood, who stars alongside Sondra Locke.
 The film's supporting cast includes Pat Hingle, William Prince, Bill McKinney, and Mara Corday.
-Eastwood plays a down-and-out cop who falls in love with a prostitute (Locke), to whom he is assigned to escort from Las Vegas to Phoenix for her to testify against the mob.
+Eastwood plays a down-and-out cop who falls in love with a prostitute (Locke), whom he is assigned to escort from Las Vegas to Phoenix for her to testify against the mob.

 Plot

 Ben Shockley, an alcoholic Phoenix police detective, is assigned to extradite witness Augustina "Gus" Mally from Las Vegas.
 His superior, Commissioner Edgar Blakelock, remarks that she is a "nothing witness" for a "nothing trial".
 Upon meeting Mally, he finds that she is a belligerent prostitute with mob ties who is convinced that she and Shockley are being set up.
 Shockley dismisses her concerns, but changes his mind when he learns that local bookmakers are taking bets on whether Mally will live to testify.

 The car he arranges to pick them up is bombed and Mally's house is subsequently fired on by the police after Shockley is framed for kidnapping and attempted murder.
 Shockley and Mally hijack a county constable at gunpoint and force him to drive them across the border to Arizona.
-When the constable attempts to alert local authorities, he is gunned down by mob hitmen.
+When the constable attempts to alert local authorities, he is killed by a brigade of mob hitmen.
 Forced to camp for the night, Shockley stumbles across a biker rally and bluffs them into leaving, while also obtaining a motorcycle.

-Blakelock is revealed to be responsible for the set-up; he is secretly in the pocket of the mob and had engaged in sadomasochistic sexual abuse with Mally, who had memorized his face.
+Blakelock is revealed to be responsible for the setup; he is secretly in the pocket of the mob and had engaged in sadomasochistic sexual abuse with Mally, who had memorized his face.
 ADA John Feyderspiel is also shown to be involved as part of a conspiracy to thwart Arizona's prosecution of Vegas mobster Angelo Deluca.